learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 The command `ls` stands for "**l**i**s**t".

-We can use flags on most unix commands to give more specific instructions.
-Most programs also accept flags, or options for execution.
+> We can use flags on most unix commands to give more specific instructions or to change
+> the way the feedback is presented.
+Most programs also accept flags, or options for

-A flag is denotated by a `-` ("dash"). **Note:** *In some programs, options are passed directly to the command and not via flags.*
+> execution.
+A flag is denotated by a `-` ("dash"). **Note:** *In some programs, options are
+> passed directly to the command and not via flags.*

 A common flag that nearly all programs and commands accept is a standalone `h`, for "**h**elp".